littlejazzcat/Jupyter_Backups/test/readme.txt

-This folder is just for learning and test code of Deeplearning.
+This folder is just for learning and testing code of Deeplearning.